WHAT IS A VOTE-BY-MAIL BALLOT?

 HOW DO I TRACK MY VOTE-BY-MAIL BALLOT?

 Voters can track their ballot from the time it is requested to the moment it is tabulated.
-Visit CollierVotes.com and select “Track my Vote-by-Mail Ballot” under the Vote-by-Mail section.
+Visit CollierVotes.gov and select “Track my Vote-by-Mail Ballot” under the Vote-by-Mail section.

 Have additional questions regarding the status of your ballot?
 Send an inquiry to MailBallot@CollierVotes.gov or call (239) 252-VOTE (8683).